 If you are undergoing IVF or IUI, things like drinking soda, or even fruit juice, can detrimentally affect the quality of the egg itself – even on day 2 or 3.
 It was also noted that when consuming these beverages the implantation rates and the chances of having a successful pregnancy decreased.

 For men, drinking sugary drinks means slowed sperm motility, decreased sperm concentration and even a decrease in total sperm count.
 Studies also found that when men consumed caffeinated energy and soft drinks, they might experience decreased fertility issues too.

 Diet sodas are no better when it comes to trying to get pregnant.
 These supposedly “healthier” alternatives to regular soda have been implicated in the destruction of the DNA in cells.
 Artificial sweeteners have been found to be problematic with health concerns that lie outside the realm of conceiving, but who wants to take the chance?

-Cell phones can hinder a couples chances of getting pregnant too.
+Cell phones can hinder a couple’s chances of getting pregnant too.
 The recommendation is to avoid putting them in the pockets of your pants.
-Keep them away from the genital area all together.
+Keep them away from the genital area altogether.

 Find A Natural Fertility Specialist

-If you are interested in improving your fertility naturally, we invite you to schedule a consultation with Dr. Mallory Aye, our Los Angeles Hormone & Fertility Specialist.
-More than just nutrition and lifestyle tips, Dr. Mallory can help you get all the proper testing, put you on the right track with natural supplements, work on hormone correction and replacement (if necessary) and provide the necessary tools that will help the infertile couple in their goal to conceive and maintain a healthy pregnancy.
+If you are interested in improving your fertility naturally, we invite you to schedule a consultation with Dr. Barbara Rush.
+More than just nutrition and lifestyle tips, Dr. Rush can help you get all the proper testing, put you on the right track with natural supplements, work on hormone correction and replacement (if necessary) and provide the necessary tools that will help the infertile couple in their goal to conceive and maintain a healthy pregnancy.